ladrians/drlND_ContinuousControl/Report.md

 The initial configuration uses the [ddpg-bipedal](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) project architecture.
 Internally the `ddpg` (Deep Deterministic Policy Gradient) agent with `experience replay` was implemented.

 I used a vanilla deep neural network consisting of 3 fully connected layers for the `actor` and `critic`.
 The `actor` approximates the best action in the given state while the `critic` approximates the associated `Q-value `.
+The default 400x300 two hidden layers units were changed to 256x128 hidden units based on [this discussion](https://knowledge.udacity.com/questions/66792).

 ### Hyperparameters